Blog/How to Collect Customer Feedback for Small Business

 Timing is everything.
 Send too early and the customer hasn't had time to form an opinion.
 Send too late and the details have faded.
 Here are the sweet spots:

 The golden rule: automate the timing so you never forget.
 Manual follow-ups are inconsistent.
-Tools like ReadyToTalk's AI receptionistcan automatically trigger post-call surveys after every phone interaction, ensuring you capture feedback from 100% of your callers — not just the ones you remember to follow up with.
+Build the survey step into your standard post-visit or post-call workflow so it fires the same way every time — capturing feedback from callers you'd otherwise forget to follow up with.

 Industry-Specific Tips